Actindo-AG/Documentation/Channels/Operation/02_ImportOffers.md

 # Import an offer

 You can import an offer from your marketplace to the *Omni-Channel* module, for instance if you already offer products on your marketplace that are not yet in your *PIM* module.
-After you have imported the offer, you can import the product of the corresponding offer to the *PIM* module.
+After you have imported the offer, you can create a PIM product from the offer details.

 ## Import offers from a marketplace